+Key consideration 3 An FMI should provide all necessary and appropriate documentation and training to facilitate participants' understanding of the FMI's rules and procedures and the risks they face from participating in the FMI.
+Description The detailed information on TR services and Rules are available in the CCIL web site.
+Trade Reporting was introduced in India in phases.
+Detailed operational guidelines were made available to the participants at each stage.
+A comprehensive operational manual is made available on the CORE/F-TRAC Platform.
 Training programs are organized for participants so that they are fully aware of the processes followed by CCIL and are in a position to reassess the risk they take by availing the services of CCIL.
 As a process, training is provided before launch of any new services and also on an ongoing basis.
 A mock run with the participants is also done before going live on new products.
 Key consideration 4 An FMI should publicly disclose its fees at the level of individual services it offers as well as its policies on any available discounts.
 The FMI should provide clear descriptions of priced services for comparability purposes.
 Description Fee structure for TR services are available on CCIL website Any change in the structure is required to be notified at least 30 days in advance.
 For effecting any major change, before obtaining appropriate internal authorization, User Group inputs are taken and regulator's approvals are obtained wherever necessary.
 Key consideration 5 An FMI should complete regularly and disclose publicly responses to the CPSS-IOSCO disclosure framework for financial market infrastructures.
 An FMI also should, at a minimum, disclose basic data on transaction volumes and values.

-Description Self-assessment on CPMI-IOSCO Disclosure Framework is part of this - principle and is updated once in a year or after any material change Qualitative disclosures are updated on yearly basis while quantitative disclosures are published on quarterly basis.
-Trade volume, CCIL financials etc. are publicly available through CCIL website.
-Any change to the process or any proposal to carry out any change to any existing process is disclosed to the public.
+Description Self-assessment on CPMI-IOSCO Disclosure Framework is part of this principle and is updated once in a year or after any material change Qualitative disclosures are updated on yearly basis Transaction volumes are disseminated at CCIL website and through CCIL'S monthly publication "Rakshitra".
+CCIL financials etc. are publicly available through CCIL website.
+6 Any change to the process or any proposal to carry out any change to any existing process is disclosed to the public.
 These are made available through CCIL website (www.ccilindia.com).
 Disclosures are in English.